leanprover-community/ProofWidgets4/README.md

 rather than the `main` branch.
 In this mode, you don't need to have NPM installed.

-⚠️ [EXPERIMENTAL] To import ProofWidgets4 JS components in widgets defined in other Lean packages, you can import [@leanprover-community/proofwidgets4](https://www.npmjs.com/package/@leanprover-community/proofwidgets4) on NPM.
+⚠️ [EXPERIMENTAL] To use ProofWidgets4 JS components in widgets defined in other Lean packages, you can import [@leanprover-community/proofwidgets4](https://www.npmjs.com/package/@leanprover-community/proofwidgets4) from NPM.

 ## Features